falconmick/tdd-demo/packages/slide/slides.md

 <!--
 Coming into this session I am sure we have had a bunch of differently experienced developers.
-From the new to testing, those who begrudgingly add test around their code to keep SonarQube happy and maybe even a few people who have a whole lot of testing experience.
+From the new to testing, those who begrudgingly add test around their code and maybe even a few people who have a whole lot of testing experience.

 For those who are new, I hope that this can serve as some inspiration to look deeper into the concepts of red, green refactor.
 -->

 ---